 2.35.
 "Lockup of a wheel" means the condition of a wheel in which its rotational velocity about the wheel spin axis is zero and it is prevented from rotating in the presence of applied wheel torque;

-2.## Manufacturer: means the person or body who is responsible to the Regulatory Authority) for all aspects of the approval or certification and for ensuring the conformity of production."
+2.## Manufacturer: means the person or body who is responsible to the Regulatory Authority for all aspects of the approval or certification and for ensuring the conformity of production."

 2.36.
 "Measurement reproducibility σm" means the capability of a machine to measure rolling resistance;

-2.37.
-"Maximum application load capacity" means the maximum mass a tyre can support in a specific application, and is dependent on the speed symbol of the tyre, the maximum design speed of the vehicle on which the tyre is fitted, the inflation pressure and the camber angle of the wheels of the vehicle;

 2.38.
-"Maximum load rating" means the load corresponding to the load index;
+"Maximum load rating" means the reference load corresponding to the load index;

 2.39.
 "Maximum permissible inflation pressure" means the maximum cold inflation pressure to which the tyre may be inflated;